 Gambling is only going to become more pervasive in our culture.
 The professional sports leagues, for example, have begun to embrace the change.
 The owner of the New Jersey Giants credits sports gambling with driving an increase in TV viewership of NFL games.
 Online gambling, as well, continues to explode.
 Right now, New Jersey is the only state outside of Nevada to offer statewide mobile wagering, and already over 80 percent of bets in New Jersey are placed online or through a mobile app.
 Instant access means more people than ever before are vulnerable.

-If you have questions about your or a loved one’s gambling behavior, whether online or otherwise, please reach out for help.
+If you have questions about your or a loved one’s gambling behavior (or a gambling addiction center), whether online or otherwise, please reach out for help.
 It’s only a phone call, and the earlier your gather information the more empowered you are to help yourself or someone else in your life.

 Healthy Digital Use or Dependence?
 The Facts May Surprise…